catks/yellow_number/README.md

 ## Usage

-To use creates a `input.txt` file in the project directory, and adds the addresses you want yellow_number to search.
+To use create a `input.txt` file in the project directory, and add the addresses you want yellow_number to search.

 Example of `input.txt` contents: